MeklitWoldeamlak/eee4_project/README.md

     - The probablity of remaining in the same state is modelled to so that it has higher value around zero and decreseas as we gp further away.
 The probablity will be 1 - sum(all other probablity transitioms)
 8. The Vmax is set to 5V and Vmin is -5V.
 Applying a voltage ranging between these two value is resonable enough for electroforming

+#### Update on Assumptions (Feb 09)

+1. Revisit later in the future as we discover more data but for now stick with the assumption
+2. Assume there is no need for inclusion of series resistor.
+The electroforming probabilities characteristics will not depend on the series resistor.
+Add the capability later on
+9. Assuming model is fully observable (possible to read state after each action), we can apply series of voltage(action) after first action. ie there are no hidden state
+10. We assume the model follows stationary state: the transition probabilities will remain the same and it does not change based on history.
+For example, looking at transitions
+ I II and I -> I II, the transition probabilities (bold arrow) will be the same.

+##### Question on the initial state, is there a specific state that all devices begin with before electroforming?
+Or they are all random?

 #### MDP:
 By taking the one state stransition model i.e (state I), Markov decision process is applyed to determine the next state for a given applied voltage. it returns next state with the probablity.